electric-eloquence/requerio/docs/methods.md

 ### html()
-Dispatching an 'html' action without an htmlString parameter will set `state.innerHTML` to the string value of the innerHTML of the actual element.
-Prior to that, `state.innerHTML` will be null.
-Simply invoking `.getState()` where `state.innerHTML` is null will not update `state.innerHTML`.
-However, once `state.innerHTML` has been set to a string, subsequent invocations of `.getState()` will update `state.innerHTML`.
-Set `state.innerHTML` only when necessary, since very large innerHTML strings across many organisms with many members can add up to a large amount of data.
+Dispatching an 'html' action without an htmlString parameter will set `state.html` to the string value of the innerHTML of the actual element.
+Prior to that, `state.html` will be null.
+Simply invoking `.getState()` where `state.html` is null will not update `state.html`.
+However, once `state.html` has been set to a string, subsequent invocations of `.getState()` will update `state.html`.
+Set `state.html` only when necessary, since very large innerHTML strings across many organisms with many members can add up to a large amount of data.

 ### prepend(...content)
 Prepend HTML content to the innerHTML of all matches.